ErickFCS/MiniCountryDataScrapper/README.md

 # Mini Country Data Scrapper

 This project is a mini web application built with React, Vite, and Bootstrap.
 It allows users to search for a country and get it's basic information.
+It is an example or pregenerated SSR with react web applications for static web sites.

 ## Technologies Used